Stress as Cause of Weight Gain

 This a continuation of part 1.
 Cortisol, as indicated in part one, is a stress steroid hormone.
 Many health experts say cortisol is public enemy number one.
 Researchers and doctors alike have indicated that it is a major cause of poor health in patients with chronic elevated stress and cortisol.
 How does it do this?
 Is there any research behind it?

 Stress is a huge problem affecting the health of Americans.
-It is not only impacting our health, it is also adding to our waist lines.
+It is not only impacting our health, but it is also adding to our waistlines.
 We work too much and too hard.
 We do not take as much time off as the rest of the world so we have repetitive stressors that are single assaults to the body and are additive.
-Over time, if you do not have downtime to recover, you will have repeat degradation of the bodies ability to perform at high level.
+Over time, if you do not have downtime to recover, you will have repeat degradation of the body’s ability to perform at a high level.

 - In another study, Dallman looked at chronic obesity and stress in a pair of studies in 2003 and 2006.
 The studies looked at the effects of chronic stress on cortisol levels and obesity.
 The researchers found that eating comfort foods resulted in both elevated cortisol levels and central obesity,.
-It is also interesting that central obesity results in a higher risk of diabetes and hypertension so the long term health risks is significant.
+It is also interesting that central obesity results in a higher risk of diabetes and hypertension so the long-term health risks are significant.

 - Adam and Epel looked at stress, eating, and reward systems and found that it appears the obesity epidemic may be exacerbated by the preponderance of chronic stress, unsuccessful attempts at food restriction, and their independent and possibly synergistic effects on increasing the reward value of highly palatable food.

-- One last study by Tomiyama found that subject that were chronically stressed ate calorie dense foods and developed greater mesenteric (belly) fat than those who were not stressed.
+- One last study by Tomiyama found that subject that was chronically stressed ate calorie-dense foods and developed greater mesenteric (belly) fat than those who were not stressed.
 The study also revealed that those that had higher stress tended to comfort themselves with higher levels of food.

 The key concept is that stress does contribute to weight gain and less success when you are trying to maintain or lose weight.
 When we are stressed, we crave low quality foods that comfort our feeling of stress.
 I would recommend that if this is a problem for you that you consider stress management to help you find another means to reduce your stress outside of comfort foods and eating.
 There is no magic bullet, but if you can reduce comfort foods, it might be as close as one solution comes.
 If you find stress-eating comfort foods to be a problem, find a means to lower your stress.